![]() |

 GIT_NOTES_REF, to read notes from when showing commit messages with the

 git log family of commands.
-This setting can be overridden on the

-See also "notes.rewriteRef" below.
+true.
+See also notes.rewriteRef below.

-This setting can be overridden by the GIT_NOTES_REWRITE_REF environment variable. notes.rewriteMode When copying notes during a rewrite, what to do if the
+This setting can be overridden with the GIT_NOTES_REWRITE_REF environment variable, which must be a colon separated list of refs or globs. notes.rewriteMode When copying notes during a rewrite (see the

 concatenate, cat_sort_uniq, or ignore.
 Defaults to